exercism-test/WebService/README.md

 This allows us to store the urls within this object without the need for a separate database.

 The (id, URL) pairs are stored in a HashMap.
-The hashmap offers O(1) lookups, and handles deletions faily well.
+The hashmap offers O(1) lookups, and handles deletions fairly well.

 We do not reuse keys that have been deleted previously.
 We do this because we prefer people seeing an error page to them getting sent to the wrong page.

+Note that we do not deduplicate shortened URLs (give the same ID for multiple requests with the same URL).
+If we would combine every request for the same URL on the same ID we can no longer guarantee that when a DELETE request is performed on a certain ID, that the given ID no longer links to the URL, because there might be other requests for that same URL that have not been deleted yet.